 If there is little environmental humidity but the temperature is very warm, the plants will evaporate too much water; they will be like wet clothes that dry in no time.
 This will cause them to absorb more water through the roots to compensate for this loss, but by absorbing more water, they consume more nutrients.
 Excess nutrients will cause the tips of the leaves to burn, in addition to wilting the flowers and leaves.
 That is why the solution to low humidity can never be to water more because too humid soil not only offers an excess of nutrients but is the perfect space for the growth of fungi, mold, attracts pests and can cause rotting of the root.

 But this is not the only problem.
-Photosynthesis, that process by which the plant processes its own food, stops when the plant is in an environment that is too dry.
+Photosynthesis, the process by which the plant processes its own food, stops when the plant is in an environment that is too dry.
 When there is little humidity, the plant closes the stomata because it loses too much water.
 And if you close the stomata, there is no absorption of CO2 and without CO2, there is no photosynthesis.

 As if that were not enough, when the stomata are closed, excess heat does not escape from the plant, so its temperature rises and causes heat damage.
 This is evidenced when the plant turns yellow.
 This is a defence mechanism, in which the plant stops supplying the chlorophyll in the leaf because it can no longer do so due to the immense energy cost.
 The next step is the burned leaves, irreversibly damaged.

-FAQ’s Related to Humidity for Indoor Plants
+FAQs Related to Humidity for Indoor Plants

 How to Increase Humidity for Indoor Plants